Daily Updates

 Napster in December alleging copyright infringement and related

 state law violations.
-The association accused Napster of
+The association accused Napster of encouraging

 users of the company's software and computer servers to trade